MyArtGallery

 Hobart Art Galleries with Surrealist Art: A Guide to the City's Dreamlike Aesthetic

-Understanding Surrealism and Its Appeal in Contemporary Hobart
+Surrealism and Why It Resonates in Hobart

 Bett Gallery: Hobart's Central Surrealist Destination